Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Related Work

-where \( v(x_t, t) \) denotes the true drift field that transports \(p_1(x)\) to \(p_0(x)\).
 To enable sampling from the data distribution, one has to train a neural network \( v_\theta(x_t, t) \) to approximate \( v(x_t, t) \).
 This is done by regressing the network output toward the optimal vector field using \emph{conditional flow matching} \citep{lipman2023flow, hyvarinen2005estimation}, minimizing

 Beyond the ODE view, there also exists a reverse \emph{stochastic differential equation} (SDE) with the same time marginals:

 where \(s(x_t,t)=\nabla_{x_t}\log p_t(x_t)\) is the score, \(g(t)\) is the diffusion coefficient, and \(\bar{w}_t\) is a standard Wiener process running backward in time.
 Notably, the score can be expressed directly in terms of the velocity field: